Civil Law as a Branch of Law

 But despite importance of civil law, we should recognize that in one way or another, signs of private law regulation are characteristic also to other branches of law, which in their totality form Ukrainian private law.
 Family law, international private

-and partly land law, environmental law and labor law must be referred to these areas of law.
+law and partly land law, environmental law and labor law must be referred to these areas of law.
 Today significant discussions arise regarding the place and role of economic law in the system of private law of Ukraine.
 However, economic law is not only a remnant of the legal system of Ukraine, which tried to synthetically combine organically inconsistent and contradictory private law and public-legal principles, but also a significant obstacle towards development of civil society and market economy.
 Indeed, in Ukraine there were no preconditions for introduction of dualism (duality) in the system of private law, and such artificial splitting and internal competition can negatively reflect on the unity and uniformity of application of private law norms when applying legal rules.

 1.3.
 Importance of the Roman law for formation of the civil law of Ukraine